 EFry is committed to operating with integrity and providing quality services.
 Those who do not believe this commitment has been met have the right to submit a grievance.

-- If related to a program, discuss the matter with the program supervisor, who will take any corrective action required within the boundaries of his/her authority.
+• The client will discuss the matter fully with the Program supervisor, who will take any corrective action required within the boundaries of his/her authority.
 The supervisor will notify the department director of the client’s concerns and the action taken.

-- If the individual is still unsatisfied with the outcome or if the matter does not relate to a program, they may submit a request for intervention to the executive director, who will acknowledge receipt within five days.
-The executive director will take any corrective action required within 10 days and inform the client, in writing, of the resolution.
-There is no further complaint review after this third step.
-The executive director’s decision is final.
+• If the client is still unsatisfied with the outcome, the client may submit a request for intervention to the Executive Director, who will acknowledge receipt within 5 days.
+The Executive Director will take any corrective action required within 10 days and inform the client, in writing, of the resolution.

 Grievances can be emailed to email@example.com or sent by post to Executive Director, Elizabeth Fry Society of Greater Vancouver, 402 East Columbia New Westminster, V3L 3X1.
 They will be forwarded to the appropriate party upon receipt.
 If assistance is required in making a complaint, any EFry employee or volunteer can provide this support.

 At each step in the process, the grievance and action taken is communicated to the program director and executive director.
 All grievances and actions taken are reported to the EFry board of directors.